AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

 ## Adding a New Production Pipeline {#adding-production-pipeline}

-Once you have set up your program and have at least one environment using [!UICONTROL Cloud Manager] UI, you are ready to add a production pipeline.
+Once you have set up your program and have at least one environment using the [!UICONTROL Cloud Manager] UI, you are ready to add a production pipeline by following these steps.

 >[!TIP]
 >
 >Before you configure a front-end pipeline, see the [AEM Quick Site Creation Journey](/help/journey-sites/quick-site/overview.md) for an end-to-end guide though the easy-to-use AEM Quick Site Creation tool.
 This journey will help you streamline the front-end development of your AEM Site, allowing you to quickly customize your site with no AEM back-end knowledge.

-Follow these steps to configure your production pipeline.
+1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.

 1. Navigate to the **Pipelines** card from the **Program Overview** page and click on **Add** to select **Add Production Pipeline**.